 Many of us spend most of our lives surrendering at least part of our paychecks towards Social Security.
 The idea is that when someone reaches retirement age, they can receive some funds from the Social Security Administration to help support them after they stop working.
 But Social Security Income, or SSI, usually only provides a modest lifestyle and might not be enough to support someone who has built up debt throughout the years.
 Bankruptcy can clear up a variety of debts, but the prospect of filing may bring concerns for those who live off of SSI.
 Can filing bankruptcy destroy your chance of collecting SSI or stop the payments you already receive?
 Are there special bankruptcy restrictions for SSI recipients struggling with debt?
 Read on to learn more about SSI’s impact on bankruptcy, especially on cases filed in Arizona.
-If you’d like to schedule your free consultation with one of our experienced Phoenix bankruptcy lawyers, call 480-405-1010.
+If you’d like to schedule your free consultation with one of our experienced Mesa chapter bankruptcy lawyers, call 480-405-1010.

 Filing for bankruptcy in Phoenix, Arizona